tugLatexTemplates/cv_simple_tex/README.md

 and use "\myFrequentTerm" instead.

 ## Mandatory Parameters

-The mandatory parameters should be changed according to your needs.
+The following mandatory parameters should be changed according to your needs.

 ```
 \newcommand{\myDocumentTitle}{curriculum vit{\ae}}